-Diffuse alopecia without pattern (DUPA) is a type of androgenetic alopecia with no defined fall pattern.
-This type of alopecia manifests capillary loss in all areas of the scalp, both in the upper area, as in the back and on the sides so it lacks a stable and permanent donor area.
+Diffuse alopecia without pattern (DUPA) is a type of androgenetic alopecia without a defined hair loss pattern.
+This type of alopecia manifests hair loss in all areas of the scalp, both in the upper area, as well as in the back and sides, so it lacks a stable and permanent donor area.

-In the hair loss process, the hairline is maintained, but there is a decrease in overall density throughout the head.
+In the process of hair loss, the hairline is maintained, but there is a decrease in the overall hair density throughout the head.

-It is believed that DUPA is a genetic process.
-It can occur at any age and usually occurs more in women than in men, they are much more likely to suffer DUPA than men.
-In men it affects less than the DPA but it does it in a rather accelerated way.
+DUPA is believed to be a genetic process.
+It can occur at any age and tends to occur more in women than in men; women are much more likely to suffer from DUPA than men.
+In men it affects to a lesser extent than DPA but it does so in a fairly accelerated manner.

 The main symptom is the rapid and continuous loss of hair from all areas of the head.

-Diagnosing DUPA diffuse alopecia correctly is of vital importance.
-Patients who suffer from it should not undergo a hair transplant since their donor area is not stable and presents capillary loss so, if a hair transplant is performed, it would fall again as those hair are also affected by the DUPA.
+Correct diagnosis of DUPA diffuse alopecia is of vital importance.
+Patients who suffer from it and are not pharmacologically stable should not undergo a hair transplant since their donor area is not stable and presents hair loss and, in the event of a hair transplant, would again present hair loss since these hairs are also affected by DUPA.

-The videodermoscopic examination is useful to diagnose diffuse alopecia DUPA.
+Dermatoscopic examination is useful to diagnose DUPA diffuse alopecia.

-DUPA can be controlled by taking medications such as Finasteride and Minoxidil.
-Finasteride prevents 5-alpha reductase from metabolizing testosterone in DHT and Minoxidil thickens the hair and lengthens the anagen phase of the follicle.
+Treatment with Finasteride and Dutasteride prevents 5 alpha-reductase from metabolizing testosterone into DHT and Minoxidil thickens the hair and lengthens the anagen phase of the follicle.